wvwwvwwv/scalable-concurrent-containers/README.md

 ### Entry lifetime

-`HashIndex` does not drop removed entries immediately, instead, they are dropped when the bucket is accessed again after [`sdd`](https://crates.io/crates/sdd) has ensured that there are no potential readers of those entries.
-This implies that a removed entry can remain as long as there are potential readers or the bucket is not accessed.
-This makes `HashIndex` not an optimal choice if the workload is write-heavy and the entry size is large.
+The `HashIndex` does not drop removed entries immediately; instead, they are dropped only when the bucket is accessed again after the [`sdd`](https://crates.io/crates/sdd) mechanism ensures there are no potential readers for those entries.
+This implies that a removed entry may persist as long as there are potential readers or the bucket remains unaccessed.
+As a result, `HashIndex` is not an optimal choice for workloads that are write-heavy and involve large entry sizes.

 ### Examples